Leslie Rutledge

 Leslie Carol Rutledge (born June 9, 1976) is an American attorney and politician who has served as the 21st lieutenant governor of Arkansas since 2023.
 A member of the Republican Party, she was previously the 56th attorney general of Arkansas from 2015 to 2023.

 Rutledge served as counsel for Governor Mike Huckabee before she was elected to be Arkansas attorney general in 2014.
 She was reelected as attorney general in 2018, and elected lieutenant governor in the 2022 after withdrawing from gubernatorial election and endorsing Sarah Huckabee Sanders.
-Rutledge was the first Republican and first woman elected attorney general for Arkansas, and is the first woman lieutenant governor of Arkansas.
+Rutledge was the first Republican since Thomas D. W. Yonley and first woman elected attorney general for Arkansas, and is the first female lieutenant governor of Arkansas.

 Early life and education

 Rutledge was born in Batesville, Arkansas, on June 9, 1976.
 She graduated from Southside High School, the University of Arkansas, and the William H. Bowen School of Law at the University of Arkansas at Little Rock.